TonyKaravasilev/CryptoMananaDocs/docs/miscellaneous-examples.md

 ### [](#transferring-objects){:.book_mark}Transferring Objects ###

-&nbsp;&nbsp;&nbsp;&nbsp;One other use to the framework is the ability to serialize and transfer whole objects in some encrypted format.
+&nbsp;&nbsp;&nbsp;&nbsp;One other use of the framework is the ability to serialize and transfer whole objects in some encrypted format.
 This can be useful when you need to transfer certain cryptography logic between two systems and want to save some configuring time.
 Most framework objects are fully serializable and can be transferred as follows: